Home Β» Meal Type Β» Dinner Recipes Β» Cornish Asparagus Risotto with Peas & Wild Garlic Pesto

 Make it Vegan

 The recipe for Cornish asparagus risotto is not quite vegan as I’ve used cheese to make my pesto.
 All the other ingredients are dairy-free though.
-So substitute the pesto for a dairy-free version and you have a delicious vegan dinner for two.
+So substitute the pesto for this wild garlic oil paste and you have a delicious vegan dinner for two.

 Other Asparagus Recipes You Might Like